and-the-rest/pyre/README.md

 # pyre
 TUI Fire in Python.
-If you have PyGame, it uses sound.
+If you have PyGame, it uses sound with volume controls (- for down/+ for up).
-If you are using a Mac and can't get PyGame, use the pyre.py in the MacOS directory to get sound with PyAudio.
+If you don't have PyGame, you can still get sound if you have PyAudio, but there will be no volume controls.

 ## Usage